 Winter Travel Tips for Snowbirds: How to Plan the Perfect Seasonal Escape

-Whether heading to Florida, Arizona, or the California coast, planning a long-term winter escape takes more than just booking a one-way flight or loading up the RV or car for a road trip.
-You must consider everything from health coverage to packing tips to ensure a stress-free, sun-soaked retreat.
+Whether heading to Florida, Arizona, or the California coast, planning a long-term winter escape takes more than just booking a one-way flight or loading up the RV or the truck for a road trip.
+Taking a few extra moments to consider everything from health coverage to packing tips can help ensure a stress-free, sun-soaked escape.

-Winter is the peak season for warm-weather destinations, meaning flights and rentals can fill up fast.
-Secure your accommodations and transportation early for the best prices and availability.
+Winter is the peak season for warm-weather destinations, meaning flights and rentals can fill up fast, and get expensive, so lock in accommodations and transportation early for the best prices and availability.
 If you’re renting for several months, consider negotiating long-term rental discounts.

 Choose the Right Destination